amayra/dingleberry-os/README.rst

 If you ask me (fortunately nobody does), trying to introduce privilege separation.
 When I talked to Rich Felker (the most UNIX person I've ever encountered), there does seem to be room for this, and the belief that UNIX can be efficiently implemented on a, uh, tiny kernel.
+(Specifically, he challenged my claim that it has to be inefficient - though I'm still skeptic.)
 It all comes down to finer grained privilege separation, not microkernels as general purpose kernel.

 Microkernels have been traditionally general purpose.
 The idea is that they should be neutral (policy free), so that arbitrary OS mechanisms can be